TIY-Houston-Front-End-Engineering/Course-Guide/README.md

 **Holidays**

-> Any holidays wil be announced with ample time.
+Any holidays wil be announced with ample time.

 **Materials**

 All students must bring their own MacBook laptop to class.
-I recommend the 13" MacBook Air or Pro.
+We recommend the 13" MacBook Air or Pro.
 The only upgrade (if any) you should purchase is 8GB of RAM.
-I have had one for several years, I use it almost too often, and it has never failed on me. :-)

 Your MacBook must be running [OS X Yosemite](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12), which is a free upgrade from the App Store.
 [Download and install it](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12) if you haven't yet.

-> Accounts to sign up for:
+Accounts to sign up for:

 If you don't have an account with any of these, sign up for them now: